Paper airplane icon

 While you’re down at Alun-Slun Selatan at night, you have to try another game – walking between the Beringin trees blindfolded.

-The view over rolling hillsides and green jungles from high above in Asia
+The view over rolling hillsides and green jungles from high above in Southeast Asia.

 There is so much to love about this area of Indonesia